droidsam1/data-structures-and-algorithms/chapter14/README.md

    order
 3. Add a method to the classic LinkedList class that returns the last element from the list.
 Assume you don't know how many elements are in the list.
+4. Here's a tricky one.
+Add a method to the classic LinkedLIst class that reverses the list.
+That is, if the original list is A -> B -> C, all the list's links should change so that C -> B -> A